The Teaching Africa Outreach Program

 The Outreach Program has one overarching priority–to promote teaching Africa in U.S. schools.
 We aim to help make the work of teachers easier while also encouraging the incorporation of African and African-related studies in every classroom.
 Contact us for support!

-The Outreach Program also maintains the Teaching Africa Library, a multifaceted collection of literature for young and adult readers, recommended textbooks for various levels of learners, hard-to-find award winning African films, and material culture kits.
+The Outreach Program maintains the Teaching Africa Library, which is a multifaceted collection of literature for young and adult readers, recommended textbooks for various levels of learners, hard-to-find award-winning African films, and material culture kits.